 (And if you don’t know right now, that’s totally cool too.)

 Talk to your provider, ask plenty of questions, and trust yourself.

 Oh, and one more thing—

-I highly recommend you take our online and FREE birth class.
+I highly recommend you take our online birth class.
 You can take it completely at your own pace, and fast forward to the parts that matter most to you (if you are very close to giving birth.